shaunreichman/investment_tracker/docs/specs_completed/NAV_INFORMATION_DISPLAY_SPEC.md

 # NAV Information Display Specification

+> ✅ **COMPLETED** - NAV information has been successfully integrated into the Fund Detail page with contextual display logic based on fund type and status.

 ## Overview
 Add a new NAV information card to the Fund Detail page that displays current NAV data for NAV-based funds.
 This will provide users with real-time insights into their NAV-based fund positions, showing current NAV per unit, total units owned, and total current value.